Trump Lashes Out At China After Beijing Sets New Tariffs On U.S. Goods, Autos

 The $75 billion in goods affected by China's latest tariffs would represent more than 60% of the $120.3 billion worth of U.S. goods exported to China last year.

-U.S. and Chinese negotiators are due to meet in September for a new round of trade talks but have not yet confirmed a date.
+U.S. and Chinese negotiators are due to meet in September for a new round of trade talks but have not confirmed a date.

 NPR's Emily Feng contributed to this report.